yasufum/spp-tmp/docs/guides/gsg/install.rst

 Build Documentation
 -------------------

-This documentation is able to be biult as HTML and PDF formats from make command.
+This documentation is able to be built as HTML and PDF formats from make command.
 Before compiling the documentation, you need to install some of packages required to compile.